 The Federation of PEI Municipalities is calling on the provincial government to commit to working with municipal leaders and residents to update the current municipal system to ensure strong municipalities across the Island.

-There are 72 municipalities in Prince Edward Island, but they only cover 30% of the Island, and most are very small.
+There are 63 municipalities in Prince Edward Island, but they only cover about one-third of the Island, and most are very small.
 More than one in every three municipalities has an area of less than five square kilometres.
-This includes seven of the 11 towns.

 Many Island municipalities were formed using school district boundaries dating back to the 1800s.
 The districts were small because students needed to walk to school.
 These boundaries wouldn’t work as school district boundaries today, and they certainly don’t work as municipal government boundaries.